Johann Hieronymus Löschenkohl: Carolus Ditters a Dittersdorf (Wien Museum, I.N. 213803)

 - Leopold Eugen, b.
 19 November 1732 [A-Wstm, Tom.
 10. p.
 296], d.
 6 June 1733 of "Frais" ("in Beviisch[en] Hauß in Fossalimi" [a house, bought by The City of Vienna in 1714 from Johann Baptist Bevier von Freyridt which was located at what today is the area of the building Getreidemarkt 1], Leopold Angerer "Kays: Bau Material Verwalter" ["Imperial administrator of building material"] and his wife Catharina)

 - Joseph Jacob Franz de Paula, b.
 19 March 1734 [A-Wstm, Tom.
 11. p.
 28], d.
-2 January 1771 of "Lunglsucht" (tuberculosis) ("Freÿhauß auf der Laimbgruben", Jacob Lispauer "ex Hospitali Civico" [a charitable appointment of an inmate of a poorhouse as godfather, a custom that was popular among members of the highest nobility and people of deep Christian faith])
+2 January 1771 of "Lunglsucht" (tuberculosis) ("Freÿhauß auf der Laimbgruben", Jacob Lispauer "ex Hospitali Civico" [a charitable appointment of an inmate of a poorhouse as godfather, a custom that was popular among members of the highest nobility and people of deep Christian faith]).
+Until 1769 Joseph Ditters was also a violinist in Prince Hildburghausen's orchestra.

 - Franz Joseph, b.
 6 March 1738 [A-Wstm, Tom.
 11. p.
 495], d.
 13 May 1738 of "Frais" ("auf der Laimbgrub[en] in Freÿhauß", Joseph Franz Schober)

 - Anna Maria, b.
 1740, became a chambermaid with the Countess Saint Julien and died of tuberculosis on 28 January 1784.
-Her baptismal entry has not been located yet, the sister, given as "Katharina" by Brauneis, is a hallucination.
+Her baptismal entry has not been located yet.
+The Ditters child, given as "Katharina" by Brauneis, is a hallucination.

 - Maria Anna Johanna, b.
 24 May 1743 [A-Wstm, Tom.
 12. p.
 355], d. after 1799 ("in Freÿhauß", Maria Anna Foschler and her husband Johann Georg, "Obst: Xtin" [i.e. the midwife was Justina Christin as above]).
 Johanna Ditters was married to Paul Friedrich Gambs, chancellor and government director of Count Phillipp Gotthard von Schaffgotsch.